 - Piping and connections to filler supply line

 - Membrane cleaning module

 - Control panel

-- CFS NEO systems operate from 50 to 800 hl/h either as batch or continuous system
+- CFS NEO Systems operate from 50 to 800 hl/h either as batch or continuous systems

-- A integrated prefilter option can be choosen
+- An integrated pre-filter option can be chosen

-- Pasteurizer Replacement filter cartridges are a family of pre-filters and hydrophilic membrane filters designed for beer sterile filtration with a reliable retention of spoilage microorganisms.
-The Pasteurizer Replacement filter cartridge family was developed and validated for removal of beer spoilage microorganisms in the CFS NEO.
+- Pasteurizer Replacement beer filter cartridges are a family of pre-filters and hydrophilic membrane filters designed for beer sterile filtration with the reliable retention of spoilage microorganisms.
+The Pasteurizer Replacement filter cartridge family was developed and validated for the removal of beer spoilage microorganisms in the CFS NEO.

-- There are 6 family members providing reduction in microbial spoilage organisms from beer.
-Four of the cartridges are constructed from microbial removal membranes with a correlated integrity test value.
-Two of the cartridges are pre-filters designed not only to protect the selected downstream final membrane filter but also aid in the removal of beer spoilage organisms.
-The single open ended (SOE) configuration is designed to fit into the sanitary housings on the CFS NEO to ensure effective microbial reduction and assembly integrity.
+- There are 6 family members providing a reduction in microbial spoilage organisms during beer final filtration.
+Four cartridges are constructed from microbial removal membranes with a correlated integrity test value.
+Two of the cartridges are pre-filters designed to protect the selected downstream final membrane filter and aid in the removal of beer spoilage organisms.
+The single open-ended (SOE) configuration is designed to fit into the sanitary housings on the CFS NEO to ensure effective microbial reduction and assembly integrity.